 Separation is one of the most difficult and painful things you can experience.
 It is even more complicated because of the prevalence of common myths about separation and because of the multitude of options available to you.
 Our goal is to help you understand and streamline the process so that you can efficiently resolve your situation and begin to move forward.

-This service is for couples who are just starting the separation process & who have or may have a somewhat contentious relationship.
-The attorney will work with you in drafting a separation agreement to present to your spouse.
-The attorney will also negotiate with your spouse for you regarding any proposed changes.
-There are two options for fees for the Complex Separation Agreement.
-The first is a one-time flat fee which begin as low as $2,500.00.
-The second option is to sign a contract for hourly billing where you pay the attorney's hourly rate.
-There is no maximum or minimum fee; you pay for the number of hours spent on your case.
-You would need to put down a refundable deposit and would then be billed throughout the process.
+This service is for couples who are just starting the separation process and who have or may have a somewhat contentious relationship or may have an amicable relationship.
+The attorney will work with you in drafting an agreement to present to your co-parent based upon your individual needs.
+The attorney will also negotiate with your co-parent for you regarding any proposed changes.
+The Fees for the contract for parenting agreements are billed at an hourly rate.

-To start the process, we will need you to complete an information sheet, separation agreement questionnaire, and sign and return a contract for services – all of which are available for you to download on this page.
+To start the process, we will need you to complete an information sheet, separation agreement questionnaire, and sign and return a contract for services.
 They can be returned by e-mail, by fax (919-400-4593), or by mail (to P.O.
 Box 20071, Raleigh, NC 27619).
 Payment can be made online by credit card here or by check.
-A time can also be arranged for you to drop-off your paperwork and payment with the attorney if preferred.
+A time can also be arranged for you to drop off your paperwork and payment with the attorney if preferred.

 You will receive a receipt of any payment and confirmation of the payment and documentation from the attorney.
 The attorney will be available to speak with you or by e-mail for any questions or concerns you may have.
 As mentioned, the services and options available to you can be explained and addressed more fully with you during a consultation with the attorney.
 Please contact our office to schedule a consultation.